 Contact | Mary and Jim Johnson; Joe Moore

 Those who hope in the Lord will renew their strength.
 They will soar on wings like eagles (Isaiah 40:31).
 The goal of our class is to encourage one another to hope in the Lord!
 We encourage each other through worship, prayer, and in-depth teaching.
 We alternate between Old and New Testament books.
 Our class is one of our more multi-generational classes.
 People of all ages and all stages of the spiritual journey are welcomed.
 This fall, we are exploring the book of Genesis.

 We are a class of singles and couples of all ages who enjoy sharing, studying, and teaching of God’s Word, on the Patriarchs, and on historical events in an open dialog while growing in Christ and our love for each other through fellowship.

 Our name is pretty self-explanatory: we are adults that study the Bible together.
 But to give you a bit more detail, our class is largely composed of adults with 60 or more years of wisdom.
+This year we will be studying the book of Mark.
 A prepared facilitator teaches, but others are always welcome to jump in with questions and thoughts.
 We are always eager to include more people and often have new people join.
-Please come and visit (except in the summer, when we take a break)!
+Please come and visit (except in the summer, when we take a break!).